From the way we network, to the way we get our news, we’re slowly but surely moving everything online – and shopping is no exception.

 - 63 percent of shopping occasions begin online.

 - Nearly half of the consumers shop more on mobile than in-store.

-- Chinese platform Taobao is the biggest online marketplace, with a GMV of 515 billion U.S. dollars.
+- Chinese platform Taobao is the biggest online marketplace, with a GMV of $711 billion.

-- eWallet is the preferred payment method among online shoppers worldwide.
-More than 36 percent of online shoppers paid using this method.
+- Digital/mobile wallets are the preferred payment method among online shoppers worldwide, used by 49 percent of online shoppers.